JTCyberTech/Cybersecurity-Home-Labs/Study Guides /Azure/AZ-900/AI Services.md

 <h2></h2>

+# Use Bot Service for Interactive chat experiences

 1. Customer Service Team's Need for Virtual Agent:

 - Long-standing request for a virtual agent to handle common customer queries.